LennartFr/2019-06-29-30-School42/README.md

 # 1) Introduction

 Natural disasters can’t be prevented but we can be better prepared.
 In this workshop you will learn about solutions to help with natural disasters preparedness/recovery.
-You will learn about:

 ###  Sign up for Call for Code: [https://ibm.biz/Bdz4SD](https://ibm.biz/Bdz4SD)